Upgrading Sandfly

 You will receive announcements about new versions of Sandfly from the mailing list if you subscribed to it.
 Additionally, you can check our website for announcements about new versions.

-Keep Your System Updated!
+TIP: Keep Your System Updated!

 We are constantly adding in new sandfly investigative capabilities and features.
 You will want to make sure you keep your system updated.

-To update Sandfly, do the following steps.
+To update Sandfly, fully read and complete the following steps.

 Step 2: Make Sure All Tasks Have Completed

-In the Sandfly UI, check the Dashboard and make sure the task queue is at 0.
-It's important that we do not stop nodes in the middle of scans because it can leave orphaned files on the remote hosts.
-If the nodes are allowed to finish then everything is cleaned up correctly.
+In the Sandfly UI, check the Task Queues by clicking on its button in the Top Bar or via the sidebar at Scanning > Task Queues and make sure the task queue(s) are at 0 (zero), as indicated by the Total Tasks value.
+It is important to not stop nodes in the middle of scans because it can leave orphaned files on the remote hosts.
+If the nodes are allowed to finish then everything cleans up correctly.

-Step 3: Pull Latest Setup Scripts
+Option 1: Pull Latest Setup Scripts with Git

 cd ~/sandfly-setup